Romaker-py/DataAnalyst2/README.md

 Step 2: Copy the link you want to access, press Enter key, you'll get it quickly.

 ---------------------------------------------
-Life is short, you need Python!
+Life is short, you need Python